Kid-friendly Venues

 Your Guide To Melbourne’s Best Family-Friendly Cafes

-Everyone has a go-to cafe for brunch and takeaway hotspot for coffee but if you’re looking to venture outside of routine we’ve taken a deep dive into our catalogue of Melbourne cafes to find the best kid-friendly spots around the city.
-No two cafes listed are alike and have their own personalities but what they do have in common is a dedicated kids' menu.
+Everyone has a go-to brunch and takeaway coffee that never fails them, but finding a spot that has tasty eats, great coffee, and a fam-friendly setting can be a tough gig.
+So we’ve taken a deep dive into our catalogue of Melbourne cafes to find the best kid-friendly spots around the city.

 The Farm Cafe